Hawaii Fun Facts and Trivia

 Honolulu is the "largest" city in the world.
 That's because Hawaii's state constitution states that any island not named as belonging to a county belongs to Honolulu.
 This makes the entire island of Oahu, where Honolulu is located, plus all the other small, uninhabited islands, known as the Northwestern Hawaiian Islands (with the exception of Midway Atoll), part of Honolulu.
 Honolulu is about 1,500 miles (2,414 km) long.
 Or in other words, it spans the distance from Los Angeles, California, to Denver, Colorado.

-Oahu is home to the world's largest wind generator.
-The windmill is located on the top of a 20-story tower.
-It has two blades, each measuring 400 feet (122 m) in length.
+Oahu was once home to one of the world's largest wind generators.
+The windmill was located on the top of a 20-story tower.
+It had two blades, each measuring 400 feet (122 m) in length.

 Foster Botanical Garden near Iolani Palace was built in 1855, which makes it the oldest garden in Hawaii.